carloslfu/lisp-js/README.md

 # Lisp-JS

-This library is a extendable interpreter / compiler for Lisp intended for use in any JS environment as a secure sandboxed execution runtime.
+This library is an extendable interpreter / compiler for Lisp intended for use in any JS environment as a secure sandboxed execution runtime.

 Example code: